photo by Jennifer Sando

 On our nine-acre estate, tucked within a valley just off Old Norton Summit Road on the way to Basket Range, we focus on growing small quantities of exceptional quality grapes.

-Using only these estate-grown grapes, we create six small-batch wines, handmade in the European way we fell in love with while travelling the world.
+Using only these estate-grown grapes, we create six small-batch wines, handmade in the European way we fell in love with while travelling.

 OUR PHILOSOPHY